Der grosse Sommer: Release

 The Swiss comedy premiered on 14 December 2015 in Tokyo, on 23 January at the 2016 Solothurn Film Festival in Europe, and started in the Swiss cinemas on 28 January 2016.

 Home media

-The film was released under the title Der grosse Sommer in the DVD format (RC2) on 25 August 2016.
-The home release includes language versions in German and Swiss German, and subtitles in English, French, Italian, Japanese and German.
+The film was released under the title Der grosse Sommer on DVD (RC2) on 25 August 2016.
+The home release includes language versions in German and Swiss German, with subtitles in English, French, Italian, Japanese and German.